donkirkby/chess-kit/docs/rules.md

   stock, then cut them out.

-If you're going to use standard playing cards, these tables show the cards that match each type of chess piece or checker.
+If you're going to use standard playing cards, these tables show the cards that match each type of chess piece.
 Some of the games also use cards to randomly lay out the pieces on the board, and these tables show how big a gap to leave before each type of piece.
 That is, how many empty squares to leave before placing the piece.

 The cards with small numbers match pawns.
 Kings and queens are obvious, and the other pieces are sorted by strength to match the number cards from 8 to 10.
-In the games that use checkers, they match 6s and 7s.
+In the games that use empty square cards, they are 6s and 7s.

 Black cards match black pieces: